Sjors/nado-book/resources/assume-utxo.md

 ### Downloading the Blockchain

-When you turn on your Bitcoin Core node, the node needs to first connect to the network, and then it needs to be able to communicate with the network.
-To do that, it has to download the blockchain.
+When you turn on your Bitcoin node it finds and connects to other peers, as we explained in chapter @sec:dns.
+It then proceeds to download the blockchain.

-The most naive way of doing this is connecting to other peers and asking for everything.
-This results in downloading terabytes of blocks, headers, and other random stuff, most likely resulting in a full hard disk that crashes.
+The most naive way of downloading the blockchain would be to just ask your peers to send you everything they’ve got.
+That’s not a good idea, because if any of your peers are malicious, they could trick you into downloading terabytes of fake blocks, until you run out of disk space and your node crashes.

-The initial version of Bitcoin asked nodes for a header.
-Once it got a header, it’d ask nodes for a block, and it’d get that block.
-Then, it’d ask for the next header, and it’d get all the headers and blocks sequentially.^[In reality, it was slightly more complicated than this.
+To prevent such abuse the initial version of Bitcoin would first ask nodes for a block header.
+This header includes the proof-of-work, which - as the term suggests - proves that some work went into creating the block.
+By checking the proof in this header before fetching the block itself, it makes it more expensive for an attacker to produce enough fake blocks to overflow your hard disk.
+Once the block is fetched and checked, your node asks for the next header, and so forth, processing headers and blocks sequentially.^[In reality, it was slightly more complicated than this.
 When a node received a block that didn’t directly build on the tip of its chain, it would, as Satoshi put it in a source code comment, “shunt it off to [a] holding area.”
 From there, it could be appended to the chain tip later.
-These blocks were called _orphan blocks_, a term often mixed up with _stale blocks_ (see chapter @sec:eclipse).]
-Your node would only check the blocks right in front of it, without seeing the big picture.
+These blocks were called _orphan blocks_, a term often mixed up with _stale blocks_.]

+Although this protects against the most trivial form of block spam, we're not out of the woods.
+The approach is still very myopic, in that your node only checks the blocks right in front of it, without seeing the big picture.

-The problem with this is you don’t know if you’re following a dead end, and someone could feed your node a long branch of blocks that aren’t part of the proof-of-work chain.
+The problem with this is you don’t know if you’re following a dead end, and someone could feed your node a long branch of blocks that aren’t part of the most proof-of-work chain.
 Nodes that just came online are especially vulnerable to this.
 This is because the proof-of-work difficulty has historically increased.
 It’s expensive to create dead-end branches that start from recent blocks, because many miners are competing to produce blocks, pushing up the cost of creating a block.
 But if an attacker starts from a very old block, from a time when there were fewer and less powerful miners, then the cost to produce these blocks is very low.

 So an attacker can create a chain of very low difficulty blocks that branch off from some old block.
 If your node is new in town, when it sees two — or even thousands of — possible branches, it doesn’t know which is the real one.
 If it picks the branch from the attacker first, it can end up wasting lots of time and computer resources to verify the blocks.
 Even though the proof-of-work difficulty of these blocks is low, it’s not any easier for a node to verify the transactions; these dead-end branches may be filled to their one megabyte maximum with specially crafted transactions that are verified extra slowly.